projectestac/agora/README.txt

 ##

-Àgora [1] is a multi-instance system with services like Moodle and Zikula.
+Àgora [1] is a multi-instance system with services like Moodle, Wordpress and Zikula.
 It's developed by the Ministry of Education of the Government of Catalonia [2].